28919926/Portfolio-Mobile/README.md

 To get a local copy up and running follow these simple example steps.

+## VIEW PAGE
+Incase you may be intrested in viewing my page you can visit https://28919926.github.io/Portfolio-Mobile/ for more information.

 ### Prerequisites
 Basic knowledge of HTML and CSS.